jmarymee/cfilessonplans/masterlesson.md

 5. Basic elements of communication
 6. Barriers to effective communication
 7. Developing communication skills
 ## *Task B: The Learning Process*
 ## *Task C: The Teaching Process*
 ## *Task D: Assessment and Critique*

-## *Task E: Instructor Responsibilities and Professionalism** (REQUIRED)
+## *Task E: Instructor Responsibilities and Professionalism* (REQUIRED)
 ## *Task F: Techniques of Flight Instruction*
 ## *Task G: Risk Management*

-# Technical Subject Areas
+# II.
+Technical Subject Areas
 ` Note: The examiner must select Tasks B, M, and at least one other Task`
 ## **Task A: Aeromedical Factors**
 ## **Task B: Runway Incursion Avoidance**
 ## **Task C: Visual Scanning and Collision Avoidance**
 ## **Task D: Principles of Flight**
 ## **Task E: Airplane Flight Controls**
 ## **Task F: Airplane Weight and Balance**
 ## **Task G: Navigation and Flight Planning**
 ## **Task H: Night Operations**
 ## **Task I: High Altitude Operations**
 ## **Task J: 14 CFR and Publications**
 ## **Task K: National Airspace System**
 ## **Task L: Navigation Systems and Radar Services**
 ## **Task M: Logbook Entries and Certificate Endorsements**

-# Preflight Preparation
+# III.
+Preflight Preparation
 ` Note: The examiner must select at least one Task`
 ## **Task A: Certificates and Documents**
 ## **Task B: Weather Information**
 ## **Task C: Operation of Systems**
 ## **Task D: Performance and Limitations**
 ## **Task E: Airworthiness Requirements**

-# Preflight Lesson and a Manuever to be Performed in Flight
+# IV.
+Preflight Lesson and a Manuever to be Performed in Flight
 ` Note: Examiner must select at least one maneuver Task from Areas of Operation VII throguh XIII and ask the applicant to present a preflight lesson on the selected maneuver as the lesson would be taught to a student`
 ## **Task A: Maneuver Lesson**

-# Preflight Procedures
+# V. Preflight Procedures
 ` Note: The examiner must select at least one Task`
 ## **Task A: Preflight Inspection**
 ## **Task B: Cockpit Management**
 ## **Task C: Engine Starting**
 ## **Task D: Taxxing**
 ## **Task G: Before Takeoff Check**

-# Airport and Seaplane Base Operations
+# VI.
+Airport and Seaplane Base Operations
 ` Note: Examiner must select at least one Task`
 ## **Task A: Radio Comunications and ATC Light Signals**
 ## **Task B: Traffic Patterns**
 ## **Task C: Airport, Runway and Taxiway Signs, Markings and Lighting

-# Takoffs, Landings and Go-Arounds
+# VII.
+Takoffs, Landings and Go-Arounds
 ` Note: The examiner must select at least two takeoffs and two landing tasks`
 ## **Task A: Normal and Crosswind Takeoff and Climb**
 ## **Task B: Short-Field Takeoff and Maximum Performance Climb**
 ## **Task C: Soft-Field Takeoff and Climb**
 ## **Task F: Normal and Crosswinmd Approach and Landing**
 ## **Task G: Slip to a Landing**
 ## **Task H: Go-Around/Rejected Landing**
 ## **Task I: Short-Field Approach and Landing**
 ## **Task J: Soft-Field Approach and Landing**
 ## **Task K: Power-Off 180 degree Accuracy Approach and Landing**

 # VIII.
 Fundamentals of Flight
 ` Note: The examiner must select at least one Task`
 ## **Task A: Straight-and-Level Flight**
 ## **Task B: Level Turns**
 ## **Task C: Straight Climbs and Climbing Turns**